Getting to know the Arizona wine country terroir and grapes one sip at a time.

 Wine regions thrive between 30-50 degrees of latitude of the equator.
 Arizona sits close to the 40 degree mark.
 PERFECTION!!

-Arizona has three official American Viticultural Areas (AVA) – wine growing regions.
+Arizona has two official American Viticultural Areas (AVA) – wine growing regions – with another pending approval.

 Sonoita